softwareconstruction240/chess/README.md

 ## IntelliJ Support

-Open the project directory in IntelliJ and you will have a be able to develop, run, and debug your code using an IDE.
+Open the project directory in IntelliJ and you will be able to develop, run, and debug your code using an IDE.

 ## Maven Support